Dynamic Keyword Insertion (DKI) - A Guide to AdWords Dynamic Keyword Insertion

 - A more in-depth definition of dynamic keyword insertion.

-- An explanation of the pros and cons of dynamic keyword insertion, with advice on how and when to utilize the option in your AdWords bid management strategy.
+- An explanation of the pros and cons of dynamic keyword insertion, with advice on how and when to use the option in your AdWords campaigns.

 So What is Dynamic Keyword Insertion, Anyway?

-Dynamic keyword insertion allows you to dynamically insert a AdWords keyword from your Ad Group into your ad copy, if it triggers an ad for a searcher's query.
+Dynamic keyword insertion allows you to dynamically insert an AdWords keyword into your ad copy, based on the searcher's query.

 So if I have an Ad Group for my couch store that inludes keywords like: